fiffty-50/QBrakeCooling/README.md

 ![example](img/ex1.png)

 ## Database
 The tool is designed to model brake cooling times for the [Boeing 737](https://en.wikipedia.org/wiki/Boeing_737).
 However, performance data for this plane is proprietary.
 The required performance tables for this app to work cannot be bundled and must be obtained seperately.
+A blank database with the required layout as an example is placed in `/database`